 - My mom has this thing called a blog, where she writes down all her thoughts and feelings and everyone in the world can read them.
 She seems to love to write and to share her writing but I don’t know, man….seems like this might mortify the shit out of me someday.
 I think that because I’m family, though, she’ll be careful about what she says, and she won’t purposely embarrass me.
 But the Cha Cha bird says these are “famous last words.”

-My endocrinologist, who I now see for my newly acquired thyroid problem (thank you, pregnancy) is 80 years old and the NICEST man, but also quite possibly the weirdest, and he never lets the appointment end without giving me parenting advice that I did not ask for.
+My endocrinologist, who I now see for my newly acquired thyroid problem (thank you, pregnancy) is VERY old and the NICEST man, but also quite possibly the weirdest, and he never lets the appointment end without giving me parenting advice that I did not ask for.

 Doctor: “The books are going to tell you all kinds of things, and everyone is going to have their opinion, but let me tell you right now, the best thing you can do is have your baby sleep in the bed with you.”